 As a young girl, Barb Blasch was fascinated watching her Aunt Carol play the piano, as well as observing the organist at church.
 She was amazed at how fast that musicians’ fingers moved over the keys!
 Thanks to a gift from her Aunt Donna, Barb began taking piano lessons at the age of ten from Sister Marie St. Claire of the Sisters of Notre Dame in Park Hills, Kentucky.
 While still in high school, Barb served as the pianist/accompanist for the high school chorus as well as playing percussion in the marching/concert band.
 Although offered a full music scholarship to Kentucky Wesleyan College to study piano, she chose Georgetown College, where she studied music and math.
 Upon graduation, Barb continued her education at NKU’s Chase College of Law, graduating in 1987.
 Over the years she has given piano and guitar lessons and has played for weddings and private parties.
-She is currently the organist for St. Jerome church, and teaches music to Kindergarten through 8th grades as well as Algebra at St. Peter in Chains school in Hamilton, Ohio.
+She is currently the organist for St. Jerome church, and has taught music to Kindergarten through 8th grades as well as Algebra at St. Peter in Chains school in Hamilton, Ohio.
 Barb has her brother, Gil Benson, to thank for pushing her to learn guitar and get into “bluegrass” music more than 17 years ago.
 In Skirt & Boots she plays guitar and sings both lead and harmony vocals.